Accenture/mercury/guides/CHAPTER-10.md

 # Kernel thread pool

-A Java function implementing the LambdaFunction or TypedLambdaFunction will be executed using a kernel thread pool.
+A Java function implementing the LambdaFunction or TypedLambdaFunction will be executed as a coroutine.

+To tell the system to run a function using kernel thread pool, you can add the `KernelThreadRunner` annotation.
 When using a kernel thread pool, please reduce the number of concurrent worker instances when you register your function.